The Living Art Museum: Performance archive

 The archiving of performance work documentation began at the beginning of 2008 and is currently still active.
 The results of this process were presented at Nýló as a contribution to the Reykjavik Art Festival.
-For this occasion an informative booklet, with texts and images of the projects was printed.
-The Nýló performance archive initially included documentation of 20 performance works from the period 1978-1981.
+For this occasion, an informative booklet, with texts and images of the projects was printed.
+The Nýló performance archive initially included documentation of 20 performance works from the period 1978–1981.

 Recently the documentation of 46 performances have been added to the collection.
-The process and collection has been made in close relation to the artists in question, and those who have used performance extensively in their art practice.
+The process and collection have been made in close relation to the artists in question, and those who have used performance extensively in their art practice.
 Many local artists work with performance as a medium, but for only a few it is a center medium.
-The aim of this project is to preserve performance documentation and performance-related works, and to establish Nýló as a central museum for performance in Iceland.
+This project aims to preserve performance documentation and performance-related works and to establish Nýló as a central museum for performance in Iceland.